HaikuTeam/animator/QA.md

 Git

+A Git commit is made for every atomic change
-I can $ git push or $ git pull from the project folder without a problem Published projects show up on GitLab
+I can `$ git reset —hard {sha}` while editing, see the change on stage, and continue editing Published projects show up on GitLab
-I can `$ git reset —hard {sha}` while editing, see the change on stage, and continue editing I can `$ tail ~/.haiku/logs/haiku-diffs` and see git diffs roll by A Git commit is made for every atomic change
+I can `$ git push` or `$ git pull` from the project folder without a problem I can `$ tail ~/.haiku/logs/haiku-diffs` and see git diffs roll by
-I can revert or stash changes and see the changed state reflected in the app

 Publishing

 Publish works (clicking publish publishes the project and shows a share link) Doing publish opens Share Modal
+New projects are private by default
-Publish results in a share link
+I can change the project from private to public and back again When changing from private/public, the UI reflects this immediately Publish results in a share link
-I can copy the share link to clipboard using the clipboard icon Before the share link is ready, the "not-allowed" cursor is shown over the share link Before the various install options are ready, the "not-allowed" cursor is shown over pending buttons with a progress bar As soon as the share link is ready, the web install options become clickable and show correct info As soon as the share page loads content, the mobile options become clickable and show correct info Eventually the "other" option (for GIF) become clickable and shows correct info I can copy the share link using the clipboard icon while an element is selected on stage I can click the link and get taken to the page in my browser The share page shows my component animating and looping The published version behaves the same as the preview mode version The share page puts the element in the artboard box The $user.mouse.y position is calculated correctly with respect to the share page artboard box If I publish again with no changes, I get a share link back immediately If I make a change and publish, I get a new share link (w/ changes reflected) Cmd+S should not publish the project
+I can copy the share link to clipboard using the clipboard icon I can copy the share link using the clipboard icon while an element is selected on stage I can select and copy any of the code snippets
+Before the share link is ready, the "not-allowed" cursor is shown over the share link Before the various install options are ready, the "not-allowed" cursor is shown over pending buttons with a progress bar As soon as the share link is ready, the web install options become clickable and show correct info As soon as the share page loads content, the mobile options become clickable and show correct info Eventually the "other" option (for GIF) become clickable and shows correct info I can click the link and get taken to the page in my browser The share page shows my component animating and looping The published version behaves the same as the preview mode version The share page puts the element in the artboard box The $user.mouse.y position is calculated correctly with respect to the share page artboard box The $user.mouse.y position is calculated correctly when the stage has been zoomed/panned If I publish again with no changes, I get a share link back immediately If I make a change and publish, I get a new share link (w/ changes reflected) Cmd+S should not publish the project